 What should I do if I have concerns about my child?

-Talk to us - the class teacher is the initial point of contact for responding to parental concerns.
-You can also contact the school SENDCo, Alex Dolphin.
+Talk to us!
+The class teacher is the initial point of contact for responding to parental concerns.
+You can also contact the school SENDCo, Mrs Dolphin.
 We pride ourselves on building positive relationships with parents.
-We are open and honest with parents and hope that they are able to do the same with us.
+We are open and honest with parents and hope that they are able to be the same with us.

 Class Teacher input: